Shadannamazi/ArtVision-AI/README.md

 - Seamlessly merge technology and creativity through intuitive user interfaces.
 - Contribute to the creative community by sharing your art globally.

-## Technologies Used

-ArtVision AI harnesses a diverse set of technologies to bring its innovative features to life:

-* **SwiftUI**: The app's user interface is built using SwiftUI, Apple's modern declarative UI framework.
-* **AVFoundation**: Used to manage and control the camera functionality, allowing users to capture images.
-* **CoreML and SqueezeNet**: The app's machine learning capabilities are powered by CoreML, Apple's machine learning framework.
-The SqueezeNet model is employed for image classification, enabling real-time identification and labeling of objects captured by the camera.
-* **DALLE API**: ArtVision AI collaborates with the DALLE API to generate AI-generated images.
-Through API calls to the DALLE service, the app produces artistic images based on user-provided descriptions, including styles, backgrounds, and dimensions.
-* **MapKit**: The app integrates MapKit, Apple's mapping framework, to implement the map view feature.
-MapKit enables the app to showcase the user's location and establish art galleries based on geographic proximity.
-* **Location Services**: ArtVision AI utilizes the device's location services to determine the user's precise location.
-This information powers the creation of nearby art galleries, enhancing the overall user experience.
-* **Camera Integration**: ArtVision AI seamlessly integrates the device's camera functionality, allowing users to capture images of real-world objects.
-These images are then processed by the app for object classification and subsequent AI-generated artwork creation.
-* **Xcode**: The integrated development environment for building, testing, and deploying the app.
-* **Swift Package Manager**: The app leverages Swift Package Manager to incorporate various Swift packages, enriching app features and streamlining development workflows.

 ## Gallery
 Check out some of the amazing artworks created using ArtVision AI: